Schowalteria: Range

 Schowalteria occurs in the Trochu deposits of Alberta, dating to the Maastrichtian stage of the Cretaceous period.
 This site is part of the larger Edmonton Group, that probably represented a warm, temperate environment.
 Mammal remains are very common in this site, such as various metatherians and multituberculates.

 Classification

 Schowalteria is a taeniodont eutherian.
 It was initially recovered as a fairly derived member related to stylinodonts, but more recent examinations show it to be a more basal species within the group, less related to them than Onychodectes.

+Phylogeny

 Biology

 In spite of being a basal taeniodont, Schowalteria is fairly derived, perhaps more so than later taenidonts.
 It shares with them similar speciations towards herbivory and possibly fossoriality, but unlike them it also possesses evidence of transverse (ungulate-like) mastication, making it even more specialised towards processing vegetation.

 As one of the largest mammals of its time period and a rather specialised herbivore, Schowalteria was a rather spectacular species among the dinosaur-rich faunas of the end of the Cretaceous.